Seafood Market Report

 OYS200 & OYS060

 For the best shell quality, quintessential Chesapeake flavor, and the cleanest oyster in town, choose Skinny Dippers for your printed menus.
 Always fresh and in stock!
 For a cocktail option, Huckleberry is a perfectly plump cocktail, and fun fact, they are the same age as a Skinny Dipper!
-Some oysters just never reach the size of a full oyster.
+Some oysters just never reach the size of a full, select oyster.

 Happy Oysters